Minimum-Area Enclosing Triangle with a Fixed Angle: Proof of Lemma

-Overall, we get at most nine candidates for minimum (at most two from the quadratic equation, at most four from the quartic equation, $\theta=\frac{1}{2}\pi$ and the extremities.)
-So it can be solved exactly in constant time by taking the candidates that minimize $\mu(\theta)$.
+Overall, we get at most eight candidates for the minimum of $\sigma$ (at most two from the quadratic equation, at most four from the quartic equation and the extremities of the domain of $\theta$).
+So it can be solved exactly in constant time by taking the smallest of the eight candidates.

-\item[(3.2)] Suppose $\Delta''$ is vertical and $s\in\,]0,2r\sin(\omega)[$.
+\item[(3.2)] Suppose $R''$ is vertical and $s\in\,]0,2r\sin(\omega)[$.
 In this case there is no solution.